samjones00/docs/docs/_documentation/Why-not-OData.md

  - Consumers are expected to be familiar with the database and table structures prior to consuming the Web service.
 This results in a tight coupling between service providers and consumers.
  - Performance will suffer due to dependencies on late binding and encoding/decoding between boundaries within the same service.

+This is ultimately where many auto querying solutions fall down, they're typically executed with black-box binary implementations which only understand their opaque query languages normal Services wouldn't support, are exposed on unnatural routes you wouldn't use and return unclean verbose wire formats normal Services wouldn't return.
+So when it comes to needing to replace their implementation-specific APIs, it's often not feasible to reverse engineer a new implementation to match its existing Services contract and would need to resort in creating a new incompatible API, breaking existing clients and violating its Systems

 ### OData Example

 We previously used one of [Netflix's OData examples to illustrate this](http://stackoverflow.com/a/9579090/85785) showing how to query for movies with specific ratings, a service available before [Netflix retired their OData catalog](http://developer.netflix.com/blog/read/Changes_to_the_Public_API_Program):